liamwalsh1980/Milestone-Project-2/TESTING.md

 ![Image template](assets/images/readme/testing/code/css-tested-2-warnings.png)

 I removed the code that was causing the issue with the same color for the background as the font color.
-This resolved the 2nd warning and then re-tested the css code.
+This resolved the 2nd warning and then re-tested the CSS code.

 ![Image template](assets/images/readme/testing/code/css-tested-copy-2.png)